Chandan9898Kumar/Crud-Using-Rest-Api/README.md

 # Explain the concept of “staging” and “production” environments?

 Staging and production environments are crucial in CI/CD. `Staging` is a replica of your production environment where you test changes before deploying to production.
 It helps catch issues early.
 The `production`environment is where your live app resides and is accessible to users.

+### Artifact

+- An artifact is a file or collection of files produced during a workflow run.
+For example, you can use artifacts to save your build and test output after a workflow run has ended.
+All actions and workflows called within a run have write access to that run's artifacts.